Guide to MBA Careers – Business Administration Career Paths

 Because of this substantially enhanced career mobility, MBAs appear much happier after graduating than before entering business school.
 On a ten-point scale, MBAs reported a happiness level to TransparentCareer of 4.94 before starting business school.
 But after graduation, their average skyrocketed to 7.81, almost a 60 percent surge!

 The one factor that may be driving MBAs’ interests in career fields beyond management consulting and investment banking may be a factor that is not yet generally discussed.
 This driver may be the easy and rapid availability of job market intelligence MBAs receive through some newer labor market analysts and portals, including Burning Glass and Glassdoor—especially platforms like RelishCareers and TransparentCareer.

 Free and open information universally available to all buyers and sellers embodies a core assumption of microeconomic theory, and an ingredient essential to the efficient functioning of any healthy market, especially the labor market.
 However, not many decades ago, business school graduates were essentially embarking on careers without good data.

 For example, word-of-mouth reputations existed based on anecdotal evidence that many investment banks required long, grueling hours, but relatively few credible, authoritative studies of that characteristic existed.
 And before the internet, reviewing what little evidence did exist required a trip to the library.

 Platforms like TransparentCareer offer a significant advance to MBAs and others making critical and challenging career decisions.
-Now anyone with internet access can easily see for themselves global, national, regional, and even individual data on components such as average weekly hours, job satisfaction, and overall happiness at potential employers.
-Those users can then easily draw their own conclusions about how those measures fit with their aspirations and lifestyle preferences.
+Now anyone with internet access can easily see for themselves global, national, regional, and even individual data on components such as average weekly hours, job satisfaction, and overall happiness with potential employers.
+Those users can then quickly draw their conclusions about how those measures fit with their aspirations and lifestyle preferences.